 Some contracts of employment authorise wide changes.
 These will only be possible if this is not a fundamental or an unreasonable change.

 Contracts may contain specific variation clauses relating to the place of work or duties that can be allocated.
 The more precisely worded the more effective.
-This is because courts and tribunals interpret such clauses narrowly.
-The courts will always construe any ambiguity in favour of the employee.
+This is because courts and Tribunals interpret such clauses narrowly.
+The courts will always construe any ambiguity in favour of you as the employee.

 If you do not make your position clear that does not remove the necessity for agreement to make the variation effective.
 However, this can sometimes be implied by your behaviour.
 If you do not wish to accept the change but continue to work within the terms of the varied contract, you should make it clear that you are working under protest and do not accept the new terms.
 Otherwise, you are at risk of being held to have impliedly agreed to the change.

 If the change is of immediate practical effect (such as a cut in pay or a change in working hours or role) and you continued to work without objection, a court is likely to conclude that you have impliedly agreed to the change.
 If, however, the change does not have an immediate impact, for example, a new mobility clause that had not been used, then that is less likely.

 If you have objected to proposed changes and no agreement can be reached, your employer may attempt to terminate your existing contract.
 They will make an offer of continued employment on new terms.